 Fishing May Be Easy To Look At, But It’s More Complicated Than You Think!

-Fellow anglers would agree with me that it takes more than a rod, fishing gear, line and bait to catch fish.
-Knowledge is what best helps us to understand the behaviors and mannerisms of a different kind of fish living in various types of environments.
+Fellow anglers would agree with me that it takes more than a rod, fishing gear, line, and bait to catch fish.
+Knowledge is what best helps us to understand the behaviors and mannerisms of different kinds of fish living in various types of environments.

-Before being able to fully comprehend how fishing after a storm has its benefits, a quick review of fishes and how they behave:
+Before being able to fully comprehend how fishing after a storm has its benefits, a quick review of fish and how they behave:

 Many claims that almost all fish behave the same when they are in their natural state or when they get caught – this is a pretense.

-Just as there are plenty of different bodies or kinds of water, or water temperatures, humidity, lighting, size and other conditions and factors, so are there multiple fish behaviors, too!
-Plenty of fish adapts to their surroundings and whose bodies adjust accordingly to the situation.
+Just as there are plenty of different bodies or kinds of water, or water temperatures, humidity, lighting, size, and other conditions and factors, so are there multiple fish behaviors, too!
+Plenty of fish adapts to their surroundings, and their bodies adjust accordingly to the situation.